thangle89/PersonalBlog/content/blog/practical-function-compositions-in-js/index.md

 bankAccount.chargeCredit(10);
 console.log(bankAccount.balance); //output: 40
 ```
+It works properly now, the first call to `chargeCredit`, the balance is deducted by 10, when the second call to `chargeCredit`, the balance remains unchange.

-At this point, some might have question about `compose` and `once`, why `once` takes into account `this` context when apply the function while `compose` does not?
+At this point, some of you might have question about `compose` and `once`, *why `once` function takes into account for `this` context when apply the function while `compose` does not*?

 If we look at function arguments of `compose`, we can see they are context agnostic.
-For example, if we have
+For example, assume that we have

 ```js
 const calculate = compose(objA.minus, objB.add, objC.multiple)
 ```
-then the new function `calculate` need to be executed on another object, which doesn't need to be either `objA`, `objB` or `objC`.
-In constrast, `once` accepts a function, thus it acts as a function decorator of the function argument.
-To make `once` works for all cases, it must pass `this` context when executing.
+then the new `calculate` function needs to be executed on another object, which doesn't have to be either `objA`, `objB` or `objC`.
+In constrast, `once` function accepts a function, thus it acts as a function decorator of the function argument.
+That function argument can be a method on an object or a pure function (functions that do not need to access `this` object).
+To make `once` function works for all cases, it must pass `this` context when executing.

 ### Closure with objects

-As we see in the implementation of `once`, it just has a simple flag `isExecuted` inside closure.
-Suppose that we use object instead of a boolean flag, we can store many more data.
+As we see in the implementation of `once`, it just has a simple flag: `isExecuted` inside a closure.
+Suppose that we use an object instead of a boolean flag, we can store many more data.
 A common use case is caching results of function calculation, in JS this technique is called *memoization*.

 ```js
 const memoize = (fn) => {